TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/Distributions/Index.rst

 Introduction Package
 """"""""""""""""""""

 The introduction package is a complete demo website.
-It contains the contents of the source package, the dummy package and a lot of default content for testing and learning.
+It it based on a responsive design and contains a lot of default content for testing and learning.
 Please try this one, if you are new to TYPO3!

 .. _government-package: